MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

     - **Allow Macros** (common name) is automatically added.
 This usage right is required for the Azure Information Protection bar in Office apps.

-- Currently, the default templates are displayed but cannot be edited or converted.

 - You cannot copy or delete a template.
 To remove a template, use the PowerShell [Remove-AadrmTemplate](/powershell/module/aadrm/remove-aadrmtemplate) cmdlet.